algorandfoundation/docs/docs/get-details/transactions/index.md

 - [State Proof](#state-proof-transaction)

-These six transaction types can be specified in particular ways that result in more granular perceived transaction types.
+These seven transaction types can be specified in particular ways that result in more granular perceived transaction types.
 As an example, a transaction to [create an asset](../atomic_transfers#creating-an-asset) and [destroy an asset](../atomic_transfers#destroying-an-asset) use the same underlying `AssetConfigTx` type.
 Distinguishing these two transactions requires knowing which combination of `AssetConfigTx` fields and values result in one versus the other.
 This guide will help explain those differences.
 Fortunately, the SDKs provide intuitive methods to create these more granular transaction types without having to necessarily worry about the underlying structure.
 However, if you are signing a pre-made transaction, correctly interpreting the underlying structure is critical.

 Note that all of the transactions shown in this guide are not yet authorized and would fail if submitted to the network.
 The next section will explain how to [authorize transactions](signatures) before sending them to the network.

 # Transaction Walkthroughs
-The following sections describe the six types of Algorand transactions through example transactions that represent common use cases.
+The following sections describe the seven types of Algorand transactions through example transactions that represent common use cases.
 Each transaction is displayed using the `goal clerk inspect` command which takes a signed or unsigned transaction file (msgpack-encoded) as input and outputs a human-readable json object.

 ## Payment Transaction